aws-ia/terraform-aws-eks-blueprints/examples/observability/adot-amp-grafana-for-memcached/README.md

 ## Deploy

-This example deploy all the necessary components to start monitoring your HAProxy applications.
+This example deploy all the necessary components to start monitoring your memcached applications.
 You can follow the steps below to build and deploy an example application to populate the dashboard with metrics.